 We have developed high quality insulated hive products.
 Along with our insulated "Polson SupRHives and "Polson SupRNucs", we incorporate insulation in many of our products.

-We use waterproof glue and heavy duty staples along with the traditional half-lap joints, which we believe are comparable in strength to the box joints or stronger.
+We use waterproof glue and heavy duty staples along with the traditional half-lap joints, which we believe are comparable or superior in strength to the box joints.

 Along with quality and attention to detail, we have developed several innovative accessories such as permanent waterproof entrance reducers.

 We recently entered the "Flow Hive" market by offering several woodenware products that allow those interested in the revolutionary "Flow Hive" technology to incorporate it into their new or existing apiary or backyard operation.
 Check out "Flow Hive" in our "products" section.